-Section 42 of the General Tax Code provides for a general anti-avoidance rule which applies in case of abusive tax structures.
+Section 42 of the General Tax Code provides for a general anti-avoidance rule that applies in the case of abusive tax structures.
 On the level of the EU, the Anti-Tax Avoidance Directive (ATAD) establishes a common minimum level of anti-avoidance rules that every member state has to ensure compliance with.